 Or is it in the minus figures, leaving you hoping that no large expenses will come up before your next paycheck?
-We all know the basics of managing our personal finances – making a budget, having savings goals so we can buy a home or travel the world, and making sure we don’t spend more than we earn.
+We’ve all been there.
+Most of us know the basics of managing our personal finances – making a budget, having savings goals so we can buy a home or travel the world, and making sure we don’t spend more than we earn.
 However, in the real world, it can be hard to stick to the plan.

 1. Know Exactly How Much You Get Paid

 Take into account the tax you pay and the essential deductions.
 If you’re self-employed and your salary can fluctuate drastically from month to month, then work out what your total earnings were last year from your tax return, and then divide that figure by 12 to create a monthly average – always round figures down rather than up.

-2. Do An Expense Audit
+2. Do An Expense Audit.

 It’s time to get forensic with your finances.
-Log into your Internet banking and go through the past three months of transactions to pinpoint where most of your cash is going.
+Log into your online banking and go through the past three months of transactions to pinpoint where most of your cash is going.
 Work out costs you have to pay – utility bills, rent payments or a mortgage, loan repayments, insurances et cetera.

-3. Reduce Your Bills
+3. Reduce Your Bills.

 This is the easy part – make sure that when it comes to essential costs, you’re paying the minimum you can get away with.
 Use comparisons sites to shop around for utility tariffs, insurances and things like your mobile phone contract.

-4. Cut Your Discretionary Spending
+4. Cut Your Discretionary Spending.

 This is the slightly harder thing, but if you are struggling financially to cover each month, you do need to review your excess spending.
 Instead of purchasing luxuries like new clothes or meals out on impulse, aim to become more planned in your approach.
-That could mean prepping and carrying healthy snacks with you so you don’t end up spending to grab food on the go.
+That could mean-prepping and carrying healthy snacks with you so you don’t end up spending to grab food on the go.

 Taking back financial control is a beautiful, empowering feeling and a move that you won’t regret.
 With a few savvy choices, you won’t have to avoid looking at your balance on the cash machine screen any longer!